 As Acting Dean (from 21 April 2018), Apurba is responsible for overseeing the strategy and operations of the Faculty of Arts, Law and Social Sciences they pertain to its students, staff, and resources.

-As Deputy Dean (Academic Development), Apurba was responsible for overseeing all quality assurance and quality enhancement issues pertaining to the student experience in the Faculty.
-These include the content, delivery and assessment of our existing undergraduate and postgraduate taught courses; the development and approval of new pathways; the student experience including retention and progression, and complaints and discipline; learning and teaching innovation; and meeting quality assurance demands of both internal and external audit processes.
+As Deputy Dean (Academic Development), Apurba is responsible for overseeing all quality assurance and quality enhancement issues pertaining to the student experience in the Faculty.
+These issues include the content, delivery and assessment of our existing undergraduate and postgraduate taught courses; the development and approval of new pathways; the student experience including retention and progression, and complaints and discipline; learning and teaching innovation; and meeting quality assurance demands of both internal and external audit processes.

 After growing-up in Jamaica, India, Ghana and the USA, Apurba came to the UK to study for a BA (Joint Honours) English Literature/Philosophy at the University of Leeds.
 He then undertook an MA in International Affairs at the Johns Hopkins University School of Advanced International Studies in Bologna and Washington DC, before returning to England to gain a PhD in Government at the London School of Economics and Political Science (LSE).

 Prior to joining Anglia Ruskin University in 2009, Apurba was Associate Dean (Learning and Teaching) of the University of Bradford School of Computing, Informatics and Media, and a senior lecturer in the Bradford Media School.
 He also has lectured at De Montfort University, Leicester, and Chatham University, Pittsburgh; and served as Ruth Glass Memorial Fellow at the LSE Development Studies Institute, and Senior Research Fellow at the European Institute for Asian Studies, Brussels.